- June 18, 2019

 - Posted by: Rutendo Mafemba

-- Category: Leadership, Sustainability Reporting
+- Categories: Leadership, Sustainability Reporting

 Investors increasingly view global sustainability challenges as material to long-term financial performance, as the visible impacts of climate change—extreme heat, droughts, floods and sea level rise—become ever clearer.
 But do they have enough information to manage the risks and capitalize on the opportunities of a world in transition?